 St. Asaph Street

 Located on St. Asaph Street, Steampunk Laboratory is Christchurch’s answer to Korean takeaway food.
-Order the cup-bop, which is full of flavour and easy on the water.
+Order the cup-bop, which is full of flavour and easy on the wallet.
 Cup-bops are a Korean takeaway with layered rice, fresh slaw, egg, meat and sauces in a cup.
 The textures are incredible and only cost $10.
 Add your own toppings and you’re good to go.

 Thai Container & Thai Box

-St Albans, St. Asaph Street
+St Albans And St. Asaph Street

 Arguably one of the best Thai experiences in town, Thai Container is a hot favourite with the locals.
 Now in two locations, the original spot in St Albans is now complemented by a city branch in St. Asaph Street and we just can't get enough.
 The ever-popular Pad Thai is well represented here and the Massaman curry is one of Christchurch's best.

 Hereford Street, Rolleston, Rangiora, Upper Riccarton, Victoria Street